John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        Polygon_Area_Results > Petrale AreaGroupsShare 11 Jan 2018.RData

-Each spawning area has the areas points (AreasPts) from the VAST grid and the estimated polygon that surrounds that area (Boundary).
+Each spawning area within the list has the areas points (AreasPts) from the VAST grid and the estimated polygon that surrounds that area (Boundary).